Nexys-Consulting/RightQlikSense/README.md

 # What is diferent from original
 Original version use wrong method for url encode.
-When directory name or QVF name include spaces it does not work I replaced method [System.Web.HttpUtility]::UrlEncode with [uri]::EscapeDataString
+When directory name or QVF name include spaces it does not work.

+I replaced method "[System.Web.HttpUtility]::UrlEncode" with "[uri]::EscapeDataString".

 # RightQlikSense